CZ-NIC/knot/doc/reference.rst

 udp-workers
 -----------

-A number of quering UDP workers (threads).
+A number of UDP workers (threads) used to process incoming queries over UDP.

 *Default:* auto-estimated optimal value based on the number of online CPUs